 —BrentKeever, Resident Director

-Auni Hovanesian, Center Assistant, is a California native and graduated from UCLA with a B.A. in "Creativity & Society" in 2010.
+Auni Hovanesian is a California native and graduated from UCLA with a B.A. in creativity and society in 2010.
 She was a student at the Center in 2008-2009 and is very happy to be back in Paris, helping current students navigate French university and cultural life.
-Her interests center around critical theory and aesthetics, with an emphasis on education and the creative imagination.
-She enrolled in a Masters program at the University of Paris Diderot, writing her year-end thesis on the role of technology in the modern music world.
+Her interests are in critical theory and aesthetics, with an emphasis on education and the creative imagination.
+She enrolled in a master’s program at the University of Paris Diderot, writing her year-end thesis on the role of technology in the modern music world.
 A budding singer-songwriter, Auni has also released a self-titled EP and is currently developing several new musical projects.

-Lucie Laureillard, Student Well-Being and Housing Coordinator for the CIEE Paris center, has a Master’s in French Language Teaching and is a doctoral candidate in linguistics at the Université de Paris VIII, working on theater and language learning.
-She is a professor of French in the CFS program, and is the Director of the Paris Gap Year Abroad program.
+Lucie Laureillard has a master’s degree in French language teaching and is a doctoral candidate in linguistics at the Université de Paris VIII, working on theater and language learning.
+She is a professor of French in the Contemporary French Studies program, and is the director of CIEE’s Gap Year Abroad program in Paris.

 Peter Szendy is professor of philosophy at the Université Paris Ouest-La Défense (Nanterre – Paris 10).
 Considered as one of today’s most important thinkers in the field of music and music critique, Szendy has written widely on the history of listening, the power of music to transmit philosophical ideas, and has explored political ramifications of hearing in such books as Listen: A History of Our Ears and Over Hear: The Aesthetics of Spying.
 His most recent publication, Kant chez les extraterrestres, explores the role alien perspectives play in the development of Enlightenment humanist thought.